ami-iit/reloc-cpp/README.md

 # reloc-cpp

-CMake/C++ library to get the installation prefix of a shared library.
+CMake/C++ library to get the installation prefix of a shared library in a relocatable way.

 In a nutshell, it permits to avoid the need to hardcode the location of `CMAKE_INSTALL_PREFIX` in a shared library if you need it to localize other resources installed with the package.
-This permits to easily implement *relocatable* installation, as long as the library is compiled as shared.
+This permits to easily move the installation prefix in a location different from `CMAKE_INSTALL_PREFIX` after the installation (i.e. making it a *relocatable* installation), as long as the library is compiled as shared.

 In the case that the library is compiled as static, `reloc-cpp` will fall back to hardcode `CMAKE_INSTALL_PREFIX`  in the library.

 ## Installation